 California Sunset Cruise – $68 Adult – $46 Child(5-7) – Duration- 2 hours

-A scenic two-hour cruise at sunset with incredible views of the bay and City.
-The price includes light appetisers, which is a buffet of typical snack food and a drink is included as well.
+A scenic two-hour cruise at sunset with incredible views of the Bay and City.
+The price includes light appetizers, which is a buffet of typical snack food and a drink is included as well.
 There is a full cash bar if you want any further drinks during your cruise.
-The route is impressive and takes you tight round Angel Island for a very comprehensive tour of the bay.
+The route is impressive and takes you right around Angel Island for a very comprehensive tour of the bay.
 There will be live music as well.
 Overall it’s a very relaxing and enjoyable evening.

 California Twilight Cruise – $68 Adult – $46 Child(5-7) – Duration- 2 hours